Dependence on a collection of Poisson random variables: Introduction

 Time series models are mainly discrete time stationary processes.
 The support of the random variables involved is usually continuous and unbounded \citep[e.g.][]{box&jenkins:70}.
 The study of discrete time stationary processes with discrete marginal distributions is less common, however there have been some proposals \citep[e.g.][]{mckenzie:85}.

 In this article we define discrete time stochastic processes with Poisson marginal distributions.
 Construction of our proposal is based on the use of latent variables, through hierarchical models, which allows us to define different orders of dependence in space and time.
+Overdispersion is possible to handle by a straightforward generalisation, defining negative binomial marginal distributions.

-To define the main building block of our proposal we first introduce some notation: $\ber(\alpha)$ denotes a Bernoulli density with success probability $\alpha$; $\bin(n,\alpha)$ denotes a binomial density with $n$ Bernoulli trials and success probability $\alpha$; $\po(\mu)$ denotes a Poisson density with mean (rate) $\mu$; $\mul(n,\balpha)$ denotes a multinomial density with $n$ number of trials and vector of probabilities $\balpha$.
-Then it is straightforward to show that:
+Before we proceed we introduce some notation: $\ber(\alpha)$ denotes a Bernoulli distribution with success probability $\alpha$; $\bin(n,\alpha)$ denotes a binomial distribution with $n$ Bernoulli trials and success probability $\alpha$; $\po(\mu)$ denotes a Poisson distribution with mean (rate) $\mu$; $\no(\mu,\tau)$ denotes a normal distribution with mean $\mu$ and precision $\tau$; $\mul(n,\balpha)$ denotes a multinomial distribution with $n$ number of trials and vector of probabilities $\balpha$.
+In general, we will add an argument upfront to denote the corresponding density, e.g. $\ber(x\mid\alpha)$ denotes a Bernoulli density evaluated at $x$.